-In case of a foreign applicant, the application can be filed at the appropriate office, in whose jurisdiction the address for service or patent attorney’s office is situated.
+In the case of a foreign applicant, the application can be filed at the appropriate office, in whose jurisdiction the address for service or patent attorney’s office is situated.

 Every application for a patent shall be made for one invention only or a group of inventions which are linked to each other by a single inventive concept.

-Along with application for grant of patent and specification, the applicant is required to submit the documents.
+Along with the application for grant of patent and specification, the applicant is required to submit the documents.

 What are the Documents required for filing a Patent Application in India?

 - Declaration as to inventorship

 - Proof of right to make an application

 - The authorization of an agent

 Cost for every extra sheet over 30 sheets during the patent application process

 The Official Fees for every extra sheet over 30 sheets during the patent application process in India is as follows: